 T E L022-353-3355

 Matsushima was once a memorial place for the dead, so many caves here have been carved with images of pagodas or Jizo, the bodhisattva of children, travelers, and the underworld.
 50 caves still exist on Oshima Island today, although it is said that there were once 108.

 MAP FOshima Matsushima Matsushima Miyagi-gun Miyagi

-Known as botanical treasure island, rich in many species of flowers, plants and trees.
+Called a botanical treasure island, it is rich in many different species of flowers, plants, and trees.